kylev/docker-hubot/README.md

 ADD custom_thingy.coffee /hubot/scripts/
 ```

-Or maybe you just want your own set of packages
+Or maybe you just want something entirely self-contained with your favorite set of plugins.

 ``` Dockerfile